 James founded Brainy Moves, a science-based program that uses complex exercise to boost the brain for both children and adults.
 It is endorsed by Dr John Ratey from Harvard Medical School.
 James guest lectures at NIE to MOE teachers and Principals on the scientific research on how movement impacts the brain and trains teachers how to carry out brain breaks in the classroom.
 James also goes to schools to conduct the Brainy Moves program to help improve students’ learning abilities.

-Formally trained in Physical Education and Sports Science at NIE, James is also certified by Changi General Hospital as a Clinical Fitness Professional (Exercise is Medicine Singapore).
+Formally trained in Physical Education and Sports Science, and graduated with a Master of Education (Special Education) from the National Institute of Education, James is also certified by Changi General Hospital as a Clinical Fitness Professional (Exercise is Medicine Singapore).
 A former PE and Maths teacher, he is experienced in coaching and training students in fitness, wellness and sports, including neuro-typical students and those with learning difficulties.

-The Brainy Moves program was developed based on science to help neuro typical children maximise their potential, and children with special needs to improve in their conditions.
+The Brainy Moves program was developed based on Neurophysiology Psychology, Sports Science and powered by sound Educational Pedagogy to help neuro typical children maximise their potential, and children with special needs to improve in their conditions.
 Students at Brainy Moves have seen amazing transformations with improved high-order thinking, speech, improvements in academic results, focus & concentration, with the most dramatic and significant improvements seen in children with special needs conditions.

 James and the Brainy Moves program has been featured in several media platforms such as The Straits Times, Business Times (Executive Lifestyle), Zao Bao Comma, My Paper, The New Paper, Good Morning Singapore 早安您好!
 MediaCorp Channel 8 and 938 Live.